VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **On a bottle of brandy VSOP stand for "Very Special Old Pale."**
+- ⚡ Daily fun fact: **Clans of long ago that wanted to get rid of their unwanted peoplewithout killing them used to burn their houses down - hence theexpression "toget fired."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">